KeyboardKit/website/collections/_posts/2025/2025-07-23-keyboardkit-9-8.md

 }
 ```

 The reason for soft deprecations is to avoid compile-time warning, since the services are still in use.
+KeyboardKit 9.9 will restructure the code to use proper deprecations without warnings.

-## ✨ BETA - View modifier layout customizations
+## ✨ BETA - New layout engine

-This version adds a `.keyboardLayout` view modifier to KeyboardKit Pro, which can be used to apply layout customizations without using a layout service.
+This version adds a `.keyboardLayout` view modifier that can be used to customize keyboard layouts:

 ```swift
 KeyboardView(